24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 - the rights derive from traditional laws and customs acknowledged and observed by Indigenous Australians; they do not derive from statute; and

 - native title rights and interests must relate to either or both of land or waters.
 They may be communal, group or individual, but are not transferable.
-Refer to section 19.4 in Chapter 19 of this publication, 'Natural Resources', for further information on native title and Indigenous cultural heritage law.
+Refer to the ‘Native title and Aboriginal cultural heritage’ chapter of this publication for further information on native title and Indigenous cultural heritage law.

 A landowner (and, subject to the terms of the particular lease, a person who leases land) can grant a licence to occupy that land to other persons.
 A licence gives the person to whom it is granted a non-exclusive right to occupy the land subject to the terms of the licence.
 Licences do not give the licence holder an interest in the land and cannot be registered under the Torrens title system.
 A licence is a personal contract between the landowner (or the lessee) and the person to whom the licence is granted.